"Why do you want to go into consulting?" Often, the simplest questions are the toughest.

 It's no surprise that the top management consulting firms have large and accomplished alumni networks.

 People as varied as Sheryl Sandberg (ex-McKinsey), John Legend (ex-BCG), and Mitt Romney (ex-Bain) all got their start in management consulting.
-Check out our firm-specific posts on McKinsey, BCG, and Bain for a longer list of alumni.
+Check out our firm-specific posts on McKinsey alumni, BCG alumni, and Bain for a longer list of notable alums.
 By working at one of these firms, you automatically join a community with these individuals and get to tap into the broader network.

 While these networks aren't necessarily something you'll take advantage of as a consultant, their functionality as an alum can not be overstated.
 These networks can be incredible resources for sourcing casual coffee chats or more formal job searches.
 Firms support their development by curating internal career portals, hosting webinars, sharing alumni updates, and coordinating in-person events.
 As MBB continue to expand their global footprints, these networks will only become larger and more useful tools.